As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 5 – Amber 2oz Round Glass Jars with Inner Liners and Black Lids

-Vivaplex Amber 2 oz Round Glass Jars are available in sets of 12 or 15.
+Vivaplex 2 oz round glass jars are available in sets of 12 and 15.

 6 – At Least One Book with Essential Oil Recipes

-The Complete Book of Essential Oils & Aromatherapy by Valerie Worwood is a great book to have on hand for your essential oil party. it includes 800 Natural, Nontoxic & Fragrant recipes using essential oils.
+The Complete Book of Essential Oils & Aromatherapy by Valerie Worwood is a great book to have on hand at your essential oil party. it includes 800 Natural, Nontoxic amp Fragrant recipes using essential oils.

 It’s my go-to essential oil reference book and one I always have handy when working on making essential oil items for myself or to give away as gifts.

 8 – Plenty of Small Dark-Colored Glass Bottles

 All each person needs to do to do is combine a few drops of different essential oils into one of these small dark-colored glass bottles to create any blend you like.

 If this is your first time creating blends, I would suggest starting with a few time-tested recipes from the book mentioned above.
 Alternatively, you can find plenty of blend recipes on my site.

 I particularly like this set of 24, Cobalt Blue, 2 ml (5/8 Dram) Glass Bottles, with Orifice Reducers and Black Caps.

 9 – Carrier Oils